tidyverse/tidyverse.org/content/blog/tidyr-1-3-0/index.md

 ## `separate_*()` family of functions

-The biggest feature of this release is a new, experimental, family of functions for separating string columns:
+The biggest feature of this release is a new, experimental family of functions for separating string columns:

 |                                  | Make columns                | Make rows                    |
 |--------------------------|-----------------------|-----------------------|